MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmu/nf-fwpmu-fwpmprovidercontextadd0.md

-Some fields in the <a href="https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_provider_context0_">FWPM_PROVIDER_CONTEXT0</a> structure are assigned by the system, not the caller, and are ignored in the call to <b>FwpmProviderContextAdd0</b>.
+Some fields in the [FWPM_PROVIDER_CONTEXT0](https://docs.microsoft.com/windows/desktop/api/fwpmtypes/ns-fwpmtypes-fwpm_provider_context0)a> structure are assigned by the system, not the caller, and are ignored in the call to <b>FwpmProviderContextAdd0</b>.

 If the caller supplies a <b>NULL</b> security descriptor, the system will assign a default security descriptor.